I had to catch my breath. 2017 was like running an invisible marathon—I mean, wasn’t that the fastest year ever? It sure felt that way to me.

 Ironically, “seek” came truly alive in my life when none of my questions were answered the way I expected, and none of the requests I asked were granted the way I hoped.

 The answers had mostly been NO and WAIT.
-And when His answer looked like a YES, I trembled in fear, leaving me paralyzed.
+And when His answer looked like a YES, I trembled in fear, doubted, got paralyzed.
 (Haynaku Riz!)

 Hence a lot of struggling, a lot of wrestling with God, and a lot of doubting whether or not I was hearing Him right.